manishkpr/stmlab-app/README.md

 ##### If you chose a relational datastore; what alternative NoSQL datastore would you use?
 Why?
 And vice-versa?

-- I would choose DynamoDB because it above architecture is based on AWS infrasturcture.
+- I would choose DynamoDB because above architecture is based on AWS infrastructure as well if there is no relationship require.

 ##### Implement front-end using a modern Javascript SPA framework
  - can implement but due to time i haven't